rss2025/rss2025.github.io/_attending/activities.md

 If you're landing in LA for RSS — why not come a few days early and build something cool with us?

 Register here [https://lnkd.in/gYJccwJ9](https://lnkd.in/gYJccwJ9) and bring a friend + join the lerobot discord: [https://lnkd.in/d6S42PxY](https://lnkd.in/d6S42PxY)

 ---

-<div id="comedy-show" class="scroll-60"></div>

-## Comedy Show Headlined by a Robot (June 23, 2025)<a class="header-anchor" href="#comedy-show">#</a> {#comedy-show}

-Coincident with RSS 2025, Dr. Naomi Fitter (associate professor at Oregon State University and professional stand-up comedian) is running a comedy show in Santa Monica, an easy ride from USC's campus.

-**Get your tickets [here](https://jetbook.co/e/naughty-but-nerdymaz2) before they sell out!
-Enjoy $5 off with the discount code: `RSS2025`**

-The show features:

--  **Jon the Robot**, an autonomous robotic stand-up comedian.
-You might recognize Naomi and her robotic sidekick from *TIME Magazine* in 2022 and *NPR* in 2024.

-Other acts include:
-- **Jackie Kashian**, creator of the New York Times-endorsed Dork Forest podcast and frequent performer on late night TV (e.g., Conan, Comedy Central)
-- **Dr. Ajitesh Srivastava**, a professor by day and comedy performer by night

----

-<div id="tri-breakfast" class="scroll-60"></div>

-## TRI - RSS Women & Allies Breakfast (June 24, 2025)<a class="header-anchor" href="#tri-breakfast">#</a> {#tri-breakfast}

-Toyota Research Institute (TRI) is organizing a women & allies breakfast on June 24th!
-It is open to all RSS participants and completely free of charge.

-**Please register [here](https://docs.google.com/forms/d/e/1FAIpQLSeRWdj1SX-_Uhq0c_zHuIGemQu9QXb0cf1KKGgv21BN5TWTvw/viewform) to attend before the capacity limit is reached.**

-- When: Tuesday, June 24th at 8 - 9 am
-- Where: The Franklin Suite, TCC 350/351/352 (click [here](https://maps.app.goo.gl/DwMhMbpij7QLEJabA) to see it on Google Maps)

----